-Best Mountain Bike Handlebars
+Best Mountain Bike Handlebars of 2023

 Universally regarded as maybe the very best of the best performance focused handlebars money can buy right now, particularly for those that do not want to have to spend a small fortune on their new handlebars, the performance that these options offer is right up there with handlebar options that cost two or three times as much.

 The bars have just the right amount of back sweep to help keep elbows tucked in, making it easier to lean and control mtb bikes in the middle of tight turns at high speeds.

 They are a little bit on the wider side of things and a bit heavier than most other options on the market today, but the 9° sweep makes them feel quite a bit smaller and the extra weight adds a lot more strength and stability to these handlebars than what you get with thinner options.

 This company has been responsible for turning out some of the most impressive mountain bike racing accessories and aftermarket components, and these Atlas FR handlebars are no exception.

 Manufactured entirely out of 100% cold drawn air alloy metals and materials – seamless materials – these handlebars are ridiculously strong, lightweight, and feature new ultralow and ultra wide Riser geometry.

 This helps to lock off-road racers into the correct position by reducing cockpit height, but it also works to lower the overall front end of off-road racing bicycles as well for improved performance and stability.
 These are some of the best designed and most comfortable to use aftermarket handlebars on the market today, handlebars used by professionals and amateurs looking to get the most performance out of their mountain bike as humanly possible.

 Plenty of people swap these MTB handlebars out to every new bike they own and for good reason.